andypang0714/Bionano_Trio_binning/README.md

 ## Requirements
 RefAligner - downloaded from Bionano Genomics software download page (Bionano Tools in https://bionanogenomics.com/support/software-downloads/).
-Assumed at least 96 threads in compute resource but can be adjusted.\
 Run has to be launched from the directory of make_config.py.\
 Currently only 1 run can be done per time.